 As established by our charter and mission, the Academy will sponsor voluntary involvement in a number of off-campus community service activities throughout the year.
-The school will offer an orientation for community service near the beginning of the year for all students who might want to participate.
-Parents and faculty are welcome to participate.
+The Academy will offer an orientation for community service near the beginning of the year for all students who might want to participate.
+Parents/guardians and faculty are welcome to participate.

-High School students in grades 9-11 are required to complete a total of 30 community service hours with a 501(c)3 non-profit organization by the end of their Junior year.
+High School students in grades 9th-11th are required to complete a total of 40 community service hours with a 501c3 non-profit organization by the end of their Junior year.
 All necessary verifiable information is submitted with an online form.